9

 • 1

 $\begingroup$ it is true that the problem is specific but the question "why are we getting a negative height" is not.
 In fact the OP has stated why they expect a certain result and highlighted precisely where the computation differs from the expectation.
-Indeed this is IMO an example of an excellent conceptual question... $\endgroup$ May 23 at 14:31
+Indeed this is IMO an example of an excellent conceptual question... $\endgroup$ Commented May 23, 2023 at 14:31

 • 1